WWMachine/ID2223Lab2/README.md

 # ID2223 Lab2 Fine-tuning of LLM

 The model selected was Llama-3.2-1B-Instruct (this was due to limitations at inference (using CPU) which meant we needed to choose a smaller model for reasonable inference times.)
-# Approaches to improving the performance of the finetuned LLM
+# Approaches to improving the performance of the fine-tuned LLM
 # Evaluation
 To evaluate the approaches tested (to see if they make any improvement to the model) we rely on the lm-eval library which provides automated benchmarks to simplify evaluation.
 The benchmarks we chose are: hellaswag, arc_challenge, mmlu_stem and truthfulqa_mc2.
 These benchmarks focus on reasoning (hellaswag, arc_challenge), reasoning within STEM fields (mmlu_stem) and hallucination (truthfulqa_mc2), these are factors we believe to be relevant when it comes to finetuning an LLM on an instruction dataset for general purpose.